What's in a Secrets Manager secret?

 You can use a secret across multiple AWS Regions by replicating it.
 When you replicate a secret, you create a copy of the original or primary secret called a replica secret.
 The replica secret remains linked to the primary secret.
 See Replicate AWS Secrets Manager secrets across Regions.

-See Create and manage secrets with AWS Secrets Manager.
+See Manage secrets with AWS Secrets Manager.

 Secret versions